cobisLab/DMLS/README.md

 ### **DMLS Step 2 & 3 Outputs**

+DMLS Step 2 downloads the full texts of the CRM-related articles.
+And DMLS Step 3 comprehends the gene-name-containing paragraphs and figures out the described roles (target genes or TFs) of the mentioned genes.
+Therefore, the results of DMLS Step 3 are in the form of (PMID, gene name, **paragraph**, target gene/TF labels).

-DMLS Step 3 and Step 4 outputs contain the following:
+The overall outputs contain the following:

 ```
 CRM_ouptut/details/CRM_target_gene_details.tsv